Academy Consultation Process – January 2018

 Will The Federation definitely become an Academy?

-The governing body has received academy orders (one for each school) from the Secretary of State agreeing to it to become part of an academy and is working towards a conversion in October 2018.ss However, the school are not obligated to become an academy until the contract between the academy trust and the Department for Education (known as the Funding Agreement) is signed.
+The governing body has received academy orders (one for each school) from the Secretary of State agreeing to it to become part of an academy and is working towards a conversion in January 2019.ss However, the school are not obligated to become an academy until the contract between the academy trust and the Department for Education (known as the Funding Agreement) is signed.

 The academy trust will not sign the Funding Agreement until parents and carers of pupils at the schools, staff at the school, pupils themselves and other stakeholders have had the opportunity to comment on whether the conversion should take place.
 We are writing to all interested parties and are also invited you to a meeting on Tuesday 23rd January at either Kenn School at 2pm or Kenton at 7pm, to learn more about the proposals to become an academy, or to comment on the proposals.